 Seeing leadership from the U.S.

-As the world’s largest oil and gas producer, the United States has both opportunity and responsibility to lead the way on reducing methane emissions.
-The good news: Methane has become a key element in the reinvigorated U.S. climate strategy under President Biden.
-Other countries are starting to follow suit.
+As the world’s largest oil and gas producer, the United States has both an opportunity and a responsibility to lead the way on reducing methane emissions.
+The good news: On June 30, 2021, President Biden signed a bill to reinstate Obama-era rules that reduce methane pollution from the oil and gas industry.

 A closer look: Explore local leaks

 Raising awareness about the scale and impact of methane leaks is essential to developing effective policy.

-Our pilot project with Google Earth Outreach helps visualize the climate-damaging leaks found within local communities.
+Our pilot project with Google Earth Outreach helped visualize the climate-damaging leaks found within local communities.